microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 [Windows] copy ..\..\..\docs\tutorials\Getting-Started-with-Image-Classification-in-Cpp\*.h .
 ```

-A this point, you should now have a `cppTutorial` folder that contains helper C++ code, a `model` subfolder with the compiled ELL model and a CMake project.
+A this point, you should now have a `cppTutorial` directory that contains helper C++ code, a `model` subdirectory with the compiled ELL model and a CMake project.

-## Step 4: Call your model from a C++ application
+## Step 4: Call your model from a C++ program

-We will write a C++ application that invokes the model and run the demo on a Raspberry Pi.
-The application will read images from the camera, pass them to the model, and display the results.
+We will write a C++ program that invokes the model and run the demo on a Raspberry Pi.
+The program will read images from the camera, pass them to the model, and display the results.
 Either copy the complete code from [here](/ELL/tutorials/Getting-Started-with-Image-Classification-in-Cpp/tutorial.cpp) or create an empty text file named `tutorial.cpp` in the `cppTutorial` directory and copy in the code snippets below.

 First, add the required include statements.
 Our code depends on some STL libraries and on the OpenCV library.